TV Show Name: A Charlie Brown Thanksgiving

 Charlie Brown finds himself throwing a Thanksgiving party when Peppermint Patty, Marcie, and Franklin invite themselves to Thanksgiving.
 Snoopy is in charge of the cooking as Charlie Brown, Sally, and Linus try to make Thanksgiving special for their friends…but will the menu ruin Thanksgiving for everyone?

 A Charlie Brown Thanksgiving follows in popular line of holiday specials based around Charles Schulz’s Peanuts characters.
-The special is probably the third most popular behind A Charlie Brown Christmas and It’s the Great Pumpkin Charlie Brown and usually makes it to the air at least once during the holidays.
-It also won an Emmy after its release.
+The special is probably the third most popular behind A Charlie Brown Christmas and It’s the Great Pumpkin Charlie Brown.
+Unlike the the other two cartoons, this one is not a favorite of mine (though still generally gets watched as the holidays approach).